Haunt-o/AI-Dungeon-Context-Language/STORY_CARD.md

 ## Additional Options
-If you wish to have slightly more technical syntax that may provide some slight benefits when using HCL, here are some optional pieces of additional syntax:
+If you wish to have slightly more technical syntax that may provide some slight benefits when using NaCL, here are some optional pieces of additional syntax:

 1) List grouping
 	- When making lists of things, placing the list within square brackets